This page been viewed 31765 times

 .
 Doodhi and onions when combined with an apt combination of semolina and flours like whole wheat flour and besan yield delicious Doodhi Muthias.

-Ingredients like fennel, green chillies and coriander give the muthias a zesty flavour while a traditional tempering of mustard and sesame seeds gives it an appetizing aroma and awesome crunch.
+Ingredients like ginger, green chillies and coriander give the muthias a zesty flavour while a traditional tempering of mustard and sesame seeds gives it an appetizing aroma and awesome crunch.
 Enjoy the Doodhi Muthias right off the steamer

 snack made healthier.
 It is usually considered to be a fried snack…but I tried making them without using any oil and the vadis turned out to be just as scrumptious.